Makassar South Sulawesi, Indonesia Travel Guide

 Be discreet and avoid intrusive photography, especially during sensitive moments.

-Show reverence when visiting holy places by following established customs.
+Show reverence when visiting holy places by observing established customs.

 Learn moreYour choices can have a significant difference.
 Travel thoughtfully and leave a positive impact.

-Ensure your the benefits of travel the local economy and prevents harmful practices.
+Ensure your travel benefits the local economy and prevents harmful practices.

 Directly inject money into the area's economy by supporting community enterprises.